romanroibu/carnd-advanced-lane-finding/README.md

 ##### TODO:
 - [ ] Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-- [ ] Provide an example of a binary image result.

 ![][thresholded]